Nopski/Notes_SQL/README.md

 # Notes_SQL
-This is very and very simple Notes using SQLite
+This is simple Notes using SQLite

 Everything is showing on TextView